By Karrie Keyes

 On Career Development

 There’s a common misconception about the path to get a job: send out resumes, get called for an interview, get hired to a full-time job.
 The vast majority of jobs (and gigs) in this field don’t work that way.
 We are salespeople, selling ourselves and our services.
-It doesn’t matter if it’s music, post, production or post-production.
+It doesn’t matter if it’s music, post, production, or post-production.
 In addition to learning audio, it’s good to learn and practice sales and relationship-building skills.
-Practice approaching people that you don’t know and introducing yourself.
+You can practice approaching people that you don’t know and introducing yourself.
 If you’re at a show, talk to the band afterward or the bartender.
 If you’re uncomfortable with that, you’ll probably be just as uncomfortable in an interview or with a client.

-Must have Skills
+Must Have Skills

 Personal: A sense of humor, ability to go with the flow

-To work in film: Detail oriented.
+To work in film: Detail-oriented.

 For TV/broadcast: Fast and efficient, ability to make quick decisions